 This interactive tool, designed by ASPR TRACIE, with support from Healthcare Ready, can help hospital emergency planners and supply chain staff estimate supplies that may need to be immediately available during various mass casualty incidents (MCI) and infectious disease emergencies based on hospital characteristics.
 This video can help you learn more about the DASH modules and the user experience designed to provide hospitals a holistic view of the supplies needed to address various types of incidents.

-The U.S. Department of Health and Human Services’ Office of the Assistant Secretary for Preparedness and Response (ASPR)’s Technical Resources, Assistance Center, and Information Exchange (TRACIE) and Healthcare Ready developed DASH in collaboration with: ASPR TRACIE Senior Editor, John Hick, MD, Hennepin Healthcare; the Health Industry Distributors Association (HIDA); and the Region VII Disaster Health Response Ecosystem.
+The U.S. Department of Health and Human Services’ Administration for Strategic Preparedness and Response (ASPR)’s Technical Resources, Assistance Center, and Information Exchange (TRACIE) and Healthcare Ready developed DASH in collaboration with: ASPR TRACIE Senior Editor, John Hick, MD, Hennepin Healthcare; the Health Industry Distributors Association (HIDA); and the Region VII Disaster Health Response Ecosystem.

 The development team would like to thank the following who provided input and review: ASPR’s National Healthcare Preparedness Program, ASPR Division of Critical Infrastructure Protection, the ASPR TRACIE Subject Matter Expert Cadre, the National Emerging Special Pathogens Training and Education Center (NETEC), and the Region I, IV, and VIII Regional Disaster Health Response System (RDHRS) sites.
 Subject matter experts who reviewed each module are acknowledged in the respective module’s methodology document.

-This project was funded by the U.S. Department of Health and Human Services, Office of the Assistant Secretary for Preparedness and Response.
+This project was funded by the U.S. Department of Health and Human Services, Administration for Strategic Preparedness and Response.